kallaway/100-days-of-code/log.md

 **Thoughts:** I did not have so much fun with javascript today, but I'm still learning the basics so I guess it's normal...
 I had a lot of fun with HTML and CSS though and can't wait to begin the projects of the certification.
 I already have a ton of ideas.

 **Link to work:** I guess the repository (https://github.com/TheDaisyMoon/mycv).
 (I'm not even really sure I'm using github right tbh)

+### Day 4: June 11, 2019.

+**Today's Progress**: Only JavaScript for me today.
+Finished the second chapter of the JavaScript certification on free code camp.

+**Thoughts:** I did have more "oh my god that makes sense actually" moments today than ever. yay.

+**Link to work:** Twitted a little (@MagaliMilbergue)